Skip to content

 or http://127.0.0.1:8888/?token=a59a11155605a8038b5d61cdab7fde987d56d244b9284fbe

-You can open the Jupyter Lab web interface by copying the whole line and pasting in a browser running in the LUNARC HPC Desktop.
+Copy the full URL with the hostname and paste it into a browser running in the LUNARC HPC Desktop.

-Note that you can share the session with any other LUNARC user logged in the LUNARC HPC Desktop by sharing the link with them.
-Any user with whom you share this link can read and write all files in any subdirectory from where the Jupyter Lab was started.
-Share the link with caution.
+Any user with whom you share this link can read and write all files in any subdirectory from where Jupyter Lab was started.

 Virtual environments